FAQs

 Q5.
 How long will my claim take?

 It is often impossible to give a precise indication of the future timescale.
-In general, though, straightforward personal injury claims are often concluded within 9-12 months from the date the claim commenced.
+In general, though, very straightforward personal injury claims can be concluded within 9-12 months from the date the claim commenced.
 This will however depend on how long the recovery from the injuries takes, on whether additional treatment is recommended for the patient before a final prognosis can be given, and so on.
-More protracted claims, in particular claims which involve a long recovery period, Court proceedings and possibly also a trial, may take 2 years or more to conclude.
+More protracted claims, in particular claims which involve significant and multiple injuries with a long recovery period, Court proceedings and possibly also a trial, may take 2 years or more to conclude.

 Q6.
 Will I need a medical examination?

-Yes – in most cases you will need to see an independent medical expert who will examine you and prepare a report detailing the injuries you have suffered and saying whether you are likely go on to make a full recovery.
-This report will be used to value your claim for the purposes of settlement, and if the claim goes to a final hearing the Court will consider it.
+Yes – in most cases you will need to see an independent medical expert (someone who does not already know you and has not previously been involved in your care) who will examine you and prepare a report, or reports, detailing the injuries you have suffered and saying whether you are likely go on to make a full recovery.
+These reports will be used to value your claim for the purposes of settlement, and if the claim goes to a final hearing the Court will consider them.

 Q7.
 How much compensation will I get?